Code-Institute-Submissions/Au-Naturale/README.md

  for customer browsing the site, who the target audience is  should be clear and so should  the services the buisness can provide.

- How much the services being offered will cost and an explanation of the services they will be receiving should be stated"
+ How much the services being offered will cost and an explanation of the services they will be receiving should be stated.

-" As an interested customer,  the booking appointment form should be straight forward to complete."
+"As an interested customer,  the booking appointment form should be straight forward to complete."

-" As a customer browsing the site, the contact  information should be easily accessible"
+"As a customer browsing the site, the contact  information should be easily accessible."

+"As a pontential customer using site , whe the salon open and closes hours."

+" As a potential customer using the site, when the salon open and closes hours."

 ## Wireframes Mockups: